HolmesBryant/wijit-reveal/README.md

     </wijit-reveal>

 ## Attributes
-- **active**
+- **active** (default: false)
-    - Add this attribute to make the content visible.
-Null, true, '' and 'true' are true.
-False and 'false' are false.
+    - Add/remove this attribute to show/hide the content.
-    - Acceptable values: [null, true, false, '', 'true', 'false']
+    - Acceptable values: [null, ' ', true, 'true', false, 'false'] ( False and "false" are false.
+All other values are true.)
+- **gap** (default: '.5rem')
+    - Determines the gap between the trigger and the content.
+    - Acceptable values: Any value compatible with the CSS `gap` property.
+- **width** (default: '45px')
+    - Influences the width of the icon and the minimum height of the content.
+    - Acceptable values: Values which use CSS measurements that define explicit units, such as `45px`, `3rem`, `6ch`, `6vh` etc. Percentage measurements and values like `max-content` will probably not produce desirable results.
-- **orient**
+- **orient** (default: 'row')
     - Determines the positional relationship between the trigger and the content. "column" places the trigger above the content. "column-reverse" places it below the content. "row" places the trigger to the left of the content. "row-reverse" places it to the right.
     - Acceptable values: ['column', 'column-reverse', 'row', 'row-reverse']
-- **align**
+- **position** (default: 'start')
     - Provides additional poisitional control.
 Depending on the rest of the HTML and CSS of your page, some of these options may not have any effect.
-The general rule of thumb is that if "orient" is "column" or "column-reverse", "align" affects the left-right position of the trigger.
-If "orient" is "row" or "row-reverse", "align" affects the top-bottom position of the trigger.
-For example, if "orient" is "column" and "align" is "start", the trigger will be aligned with the left side of the content (in addition to being placed above it).
-And if "orient" is row and "align" is "start", the trigger will be aligned with the top of the content (as well as being placed to the left of it).
+The general rule of thumb is that if `orient` is "column" or "column-reverse", `position` affects the left-right position of the trigger.
+If `orient` is "row" or "row-reverse", `position` affects the top-bottom position of the trigger.
+For example, if `orient` is "column" and `position` is "start", the trigger will be aligned with the left edge of the content (in addition to being placed above it).
+And if `orient` is row and `position` is "start", the trigger will be aligned with the top edge of the content (as well as being placed to the left of it).
     - Acceptable values: ['center', 'end', 'start', 'stretch']
-- **height**
+- **speed** (default: '.5s')
-    - Determines the height/width of the icon and the minimum height of the content.
+    - Determines the speed at which the show/hide transition happens.
-    - Acceptable values: Any valid css height value EXCEPT percentage (%).
+    - Acceptable values: Any value compatible with the CSS `transition-duration` property.
+In addition, a simple integer or float may be used, in which case it will be interpreted as "seconds".
-- **toggle**
+- **toggle** (default: true)
     - Determines whether the content is hidden when you click somewhere outside of the custom element, or when you click on a link inside the custom element.
-    - Acceptable values: [null, true, false, '', 'true', 'false']
+    - Acceptable values: [null, ' ', 'true', true, 'false', false] ( False and "false" are false.
+All other values are true.)
-- **speed**
-    - Determines the speed at which the visible/hidden transition happens.
-    - Acceptable values: Any valid css transition speed.

 ## Slots